 Vilano Beach 50-year Army Corps Beach Project

-- The project extends from Ocean Villas at Serenata Beach south to San Pelayo Court.
+- The project extends from the Ocean Villas at Serenata Beach to just north of Nease Beach Front Park.

 - Fifty year project.